Informfully/Documentation/docs/source/overview.rst

 Participants get access to the app by being assigned to a given experiment/research project.

 Depending on the group a participant is assigned to, the app can present them with unique, group-specific content.
-This content (text, video and audio) can be freely accessed and rated by the user.
+This content (text, video, and audio) can be freely accessed and rated by the user.
 Once an experiment is launched, it will follow the typical experimentation cycle described below.

 .. note::